Share this link via

 Countryside - Refers to the rural areas, with its own unique culture and traditions.

 関 means "barrier, connection, relationship."
-Details are below.

-Border/Gateway - A place where people are checked when crossing a border or a major transportation route.
+Border, Gateway - A place where people are checked when crossing a border or a major transportation route.

 Lock - A wooden bar used to secure a gate.